 5) Having my coaching clients find me through my website and LinkedIn, I’ve had the privilege of working with individuals who are making plans to move away from traditional employment, so they can start running their own businesses.
 Exciting times and reminds me of how I optimistic I felt when I started my own business Blue Sky Career Consulting, almost eighteen years ago.

-6) On a slightly different note, and this happened right at the end of 2017, being picked from the audience to play the reverend and perform the wedding ceremony between Prince Charming and Cinderella at our local pantomime, Cinderella and the Beanstalk.
+6) On a completely different note, and this happened right at the end of 2017, being picked from the audience to play Reverend Janice and perform the wedding ceremony between Prince Charming and Cinderella at our local pantomime, Cinderella and the Beanstalk.

-It was a great way to finish the year, it really was so here’s to 2018, whatever it might bring.
+Just made me laugh so much and it was a great way to finish the year.
+So here’s to 2018, whatever it might bring.

 Until next time